-An exploration of how psychology's understanding of human beings developed across history, with a special emphasis on the early roots of contemporary debates, assumptions about human nature, and methods employed to understand people.
+An exploration of how psychology's understanding of human beings developed across history with a special emphasis on the early roots of contemporary debates, assumptions about human nature, and methods employed to understand people.
 Primarily for upper class majors, the course provides an overview of psychology especially helpful for those planning to attend graduate school.
-Usually taught in alternate years.

-Prerequisite: permission of instructor or five or more previous courses in psychology
+Prerequisite: permission of instructor or three or more previous courses in psychology